dimajix/flowman/docs/spec/target/validate.md

 * `kind` **(mandatory)** *(type: string)*: `validate`

 * `assertions` **(optional)** *(type: map:assertion)*:
-  List of assertions to be executed
+  Map of [assertions](../assertion/index.md) to be executed.
+The validation is marked as *failed* if a single assertion fails.

 ## Supported Phases